panoramicdata/ServiceNow.Api/SECURITY.md

 ## Supported Versions

-We resolve security concerns regarding our software by creating a new version of the affected solution.
-The new version is based upon the latest public release available at the time the vulnerability is identified.

-We recommend upgrading to the latest version of any package to get the best experience, as they include the latest bug fixes and security patches.
+The following versions of this project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.2.x   | :white_check_mark: |
 | < 1.2   | :x:                |

+We resolve security concerns in our software by creating a new version of the affected solution.
+The new version is based upon the latest public release available at the time the vulnerability is identified.

+We recommend upgrading to the latest version of any package to get the best experience, as they include the latest bug fixes and security patches.

 ## Reporting a Vulnerability